qafedev/forms-conversion-documentation/forms-to-qafe/README.md

 Check the converted script file and see how much logic is in the triggers and how much we can reuse.
 Individual procedures in this script can be executed in database as needed.

-Since master-detail is handled differently in QAFE, all the related trigger code is placed in MASTER_DETAIL_Package_Script_FORMNAME.txt.
+Since master-detail is handled differently in QAFE, all its related trigger code is placed in MASTER_DETAIL_Package_Script_FORMNAME.txt.
 Running this script file is thus not nescesary.
 For more information, please refer to the following document: [Master-Detail database script](FormsMasterDetailBlocksToQAFEConversion.md).

 ## 3. UI Changes
 Open the FMB in the Forms Builder.